 I cut your sword into pieces,

-So I decided to turn to you guys for help.
-Help me, please, to return the sword, to disenchant the spell.
+-So I decided to turn to you guys for help.
+Please help me return the sword and break the spell.

 - Guys, can we help?